yegor256/blog/static/pets.md

 {% badge //www.zold.io/logo.png 70 http://www.zold.io %}

-[Zold](http://www.zold.io) is a digital currenty for fast micro payments, based on the proof-of-work principle, but without the Blockchain.
+[Zold](http://www.zold.io) is a digital currency for fast micro payments, based on the proof-of-work principle, but without the Blockchain.
 <br/>
 Founded 29-Jan-2018.